MicrosoftDocs/SupportArticles-docs/support/sales-copilot/setup-installation-and-sign-in/user-does-not-have-required-privileges-error.md

 The **Administration mode** is enabled for the environment and the affected users aren't administrators.

-When an administrator enables the **Administration mode** for an environment, regular users, regardless of their role assignment, won't be able to access the environment.
-The user who is already signed in or tries to sign in to the environment, won't be able to access data from the environment and will see the error message.
+When an administrator enables the **Administration mode** for an environment, regular users, regardless of their role assignment, can't access the environment.
+The user who is already signed in or tries to sign in to the environment can't access data from the environment and will see the error message.

 :::image type="content" source="media/user-does-not-have-required-privileges-error/enabled-administration-mode.png" alt-text="Screenshot that shows the Administration mode is enabled for the environment.":::